zenparsing/straylight/README.md

 In some situations you might want to assign a value to an element **property** instead of an attribute.
 For instance, if you want to add a click handler directly to a `<button>` element you could assign a function to its `onclick` property.

-To set a property value instead of an attribute, prefix the property name with a period:
+To set a property value instead of an attribute, prefix the property name with `this.`:

 ```js
 import { html } from 'straylight';